-Kentucky's adoption of more rigorous academic standards is a key component of a formula that has the potential to continue that progress.
-These learning guidelines, known as the Kentucky Core Academic Standards, are designed to ensure students are college and career ready when they graduate from high school.
+Kentucky's more rigorous academic standards are key to continuing this progress.
+The learning guidelines, known as the Kentucky Core Academic Standards, are designed to ensure students are college and career ready when they graduate from high school.
 They mean harder work - for students and teachers alike - but they hold great promise for the preparation of a world-class workforce.

-The Kentucky Chamber continues its strong support for the Kentucky Core Academic Standards and the efforts of the Kentucky Department of Education, the Council on Postsecondary Education and teachers across the state as they continue working to raise student achievement.
+The Kentucky Chamber and its members continue their strong support for the standards and the efforts of the Kentucky Department of Education, the Council on Postsecondary Education and teachers across the state as they work to raise student achievement.
 The Chamber believes it is imperative Kentucky stay the course with the tougher standards and reject efforts to revert to less challenging requirements for student learning.
-Ensuring the successful preparation of the workforce of the future depends on the continuing successful implementation of the more rigorous standards now in place in Kentucky's classrooms.